Jungmin-YUN-0/SummPilot/README.md

   app.run(host='localhost', port=8080, debug=True) # for localhost
 ```

+##

 ### Setup
 #### Environment Setup

-Open the app.py file and set a secure value for app.secret_key:
+- Open the app.py file and set a secure value for app.secret_key:

 ```bash
 app.secret_key = 'your_secret_key_here'  # Replace with a strong secret key
 ```

-Ensure all necessary files and directories are in place, including templates, static assets, and the `THEME` directory.
+- Ensure all necessary files and directories are in place, including templates, static assets, and the `THEME` directory.

+&nbsp;

 #### OpenAI API Key Setup